Gateway58/math-tools/README.md

 vs code: https://code.visualstudio.com/

-[right now all files will be written in c++, because its the one that I have to most experience with and it is pretty fast, this may change in the future to java, c# or other but NOT to python, because python sux]
+[right now all files will be written in c++, this may change in the future to java, c# or other but NOT to python, because python sux]